 I’m at the beginning of what I call midlife trying to find my way through life.
-Ten years ago at the age of 40 I became a widow and my life has not been the same.
-I had never been through anything such as this before.
+Back in 2008, I became a widow and my life changed in a way I never saw coming.
 I took several months to mourn before getting my life back together; although some days I still ask myself if I have things together or not.

 In 2009, I completed my bachelors degree and moved from Tallahassee, Florida to Nashville, Tennessee.
 It was supposed to be a way to start my life over.
 My children had all completed high school and moved on with their lives and I felt the empty nest syndrome moving in rather quickly.
 I arrived in TN with nothing but my possessions and an apartment to move into.
 I had no job, no friends and no family.
 I either had to make it or go back with my tail tucked between my legs.
 I started a job in March and life continued to improve from there.
 I completed a masters program in 2012, bought my first house in 2013 and met the man who would become my husband.

 We both share the same love for fishing, hunting, bowling, traveling and reading.
-In addition, I enjoy sewing, crocheting, loom knitting, cross stitching, cooking and a good DIY project.
+In addition, I enjoy sewing, using my Cricut, crocheting, loom knitting, cross stitching, cooking and a good DIY project.

 Our mission remains the same and that is to live a simple live while experiencing as much of life as we can.
 My philosophy is – “You only live once, so make the most of it while you can as you never know when today might be your last.”